-This collaborative ethos was replicated in the design and build process.
-This is where Building Information Management (BIM) came to the fore, bringing the multi-disciplinary elements together into a single, cohesive design.
+This collaborative ethos was replicated in the design and build process, utilising Building Information Management (BIM), bringing the multi-disciplinary elements together into a single, cohesive design.

-With working in a 3D BIM environment now commonplace, the role of the BIM Information Manager becomes the lynchpin; it is the BIM Information Manager that keeps all of the design disciplines and sub-contractors working to the same standards and objectives, as set out by the project’s BIM Execution Plan (BEP).
-In the example of Balloch Shared Campus, this responsibility was awarded to multi-disciplinary design and engineering company BakerHicks.
+In a 3D BIM environment, the BIM Information Manager keeps all of the design disciplines and sub-contractors working to the same standards and objectives, as set out by the project’s BIM Execution Plan (BEP).
+For Balloch Shared Campus, this responsibility was awarded to BakerHicks.

-The ambitions and parameters for the use of BIM on the project were set out early through the Post Contract BEP.
-BakerHicks worked closely with contractor, Morgan Sindall Construction, the wider design team and the client team to produce the BEP and associated Asset Delivery Plan, and create achievable objectives.
+The project’s ambitions and parameters for the use of BIM were set out early.
+BakerHicks worked closely with contractor, Morgan Sindall Construction, the wider design team and the client team to produce the BEP and associated Asset Delivery Plan and create achievable objectives.
 The software and versions, file exchange formats and frequency, file and asset naming requirements, and system of classification specified were all outlined, along with how the models were to be used for costing and asset requirements.
 This ensured a delivery plan that enabled the multi-disciplinary team to work as one.

 The BIM Information Manager ensures the design team understand the BIM objectives and how they are to be met.
-BakerHicks’ specialists provided extensive training and support on software, process and workflows for all design team members throughout the project.
-They held meetings to go through the data requirement in detail and made guidance documents available to the whole team to review.
-Further one-to-one meetings were held with those sub-contractors who were new to delivering COBie data.
-In addition to this, experts were on hand throughout the process to help with any issue that arose concerning the BIM documentation.
+BakerHicks’ specialists provided extensive training and support on software, process and workflows for all team members throughout the project.
+Support was also provided to sub-contractors who were new to delivering COBie data and experts were on hand throughout the process to help with any issues concerning the BIM documentation.

-This level of support provided by BakerHicks meant that all designers engaged in the project were able to comply with every objective and standard set out in the BEP.
-Furthermore, this ensured the delivery of asset data that can be used in the management and maintenance of the Campus throughout its lifecycle.
+The support provided by BakerHicks meant that all designers engaged in the project were able to comply with every objective and standard set out in the BEP.
+This ensured the delivery of asset data for use in the management and maintenance of the Campus throughout its lifecycle.

-With multiple design packages from separate sub-contractors being integrated to form the final design, BakerHicks’ experts carried out regular audits of the model to manage any potential issues or clashes.
-This could be anything from a light switch being placed too close to a door, to a more significant issue such as a cross bracing running in front of a fire exit.
-In the case of Balloch Shared Campus, identifying these snags early helped reduce errors in procurement and construction, bringing cost savings through eliminating the need for remedial works.
+With the integration of multiple design packages from separate sub-contractors to form the final design, BakerHicks’ experts carried out regular audits of the model to manage any potential issues or clashes.
+Identifying these snags early helped reduce errors in procurement and construction, bringing cost savings through eliminating the need for remedial works.

 When any updated model was input into the federated central model, BakerHicks undertook a Quality Assurance Review (QAR) to identify any potential issues and ensure each model was fully compliant with the BEP, Master Information Delivery Plan (MIDP) and Asset Information Delivery Plan (AIDP) requirements.
 This review ensured all data within the model was accurate, with all naming conventions followed.
-It also ensured that all the files were workable, with the revision and suitability information correct, and the geometry modelled to the level of detail required.
-This allowed Morgan Sindall Construction to be confident that the final model was accurate and ready to be handed over to the end client.
-BakerHicks also went a step further than the service usually provided by the BIM Information Manager, providing 360 degree renders for client meetings.
-These could either be viewed in a web browser, using the mouse to move around the space, or by using a simple cardboard Virtual Reality (VR) headset powered by a smartphone to immerse the viewer.
-The 360 degree renders enabled the client to easily understand the spaces and how they would work, as well as assisting with their decision making process.
-Lesley Woolfries, project manager for West Dunbartonshire Council, recognised the importance of this collaborative technology, saying: “Visibility of the process is worth its weight in gold.
-Seeing the output in 2D CAD drawings is often hard for clients, in BIM you can sit down and give them peace of mind.”
+It also ensured that all the files were workable, with the correct revision and suitability information, and the geometry modelled to the level of detail required.

 Balloch Shared Campus is a prime example of how the BIM Information Manager role adds real value to the design and build process.
 Having a team of BIM experts to support, manage and check the delivery of the model and its associated asset data ensured the model was accurate and the data had meaning and purpose.
 This not only helped ensure the wider design team were working as one, but it delivered asset data that can be leveraged to deliver tangible, ongoing benefits.